AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 To change the position, shape, and size of an Image Map, select the Image Map button.
 Then, select the **[!UICONTROL Pan]** tool and follow these instructions:

-* **Change position**: Move the pointer near to but not over the border of the Image Map.
-When you see the four-headed arrow icon, drag the map to a new location.
+* **Change position**: Move the pointer near but not over the border of the Image Map.
+When you see the move icon, drag the map to a new location.

 * **Change the size and shape**: How you change the shape and size of an Image Map depends on whether you are working with a rectangular or polygonal Image Map:

 >[!TIP]
 >
->You can drag the Size slider at the bottom of the screen to change views and get a better look at your Image Map.
+>To change views and view your Image Map more clearly, drag the Size slider at the bottom of the screen.

 * **Rectangular Image Map**: Move the pointer over a side or corner of the Image Map.
 When you see the double-headed arrow icon, start dragging.
-Hold down the Shift key as you drag to change the size but maintain the aspect ratio (the shape).
+To change the size but maintain the aspect ratio (the shape), hold down the Shift key as you drag.

 * **Polygonal Image Map**: Drag a square selection handle.
 To create a selection handle, select the border of the Image Map and start dragging.